JAMM Labs

 Institutional Partners

-We work partners to help us create our resources packages and to provide them with consultation services and hands-on support.
+We work partners to help us create our resources packages and to provide them with consultation services and hands-on support in running inclusive, experimental learning projects.
 The varied types of partners we work with include:

 Adults in our local community